t0rakka/mango/docs/installation/setup.md

 <h2><img src="logo-emscripten.png" alt="logo" width="80"/> Emscripten</h2>

 The Emscripten build is still work-in-progress but is partially working.
+Activate the [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html) so `EMSDK` is set.

+### EMSDK only

+    cmake --preset emscripten
+    cmake --build --preset emscripten

+No vcpkg.
+Optional codecs that are not available for wasm stay disabled via `find_package`.
+Fine on Linux/macOS when you only need a core wasm build.

+### EMSDK + vcpkg (recommended on Windows)

+Needs `EMSDK` and `VCPKG_ROOT`.
+Manifest mode installs wasm deps (`wasm32-emscripten`):

+    cmake --preset emscripten-vcpkg
+    cmake --build --preset emscripten-vcpkg

-The recommended way is to install dependencies using vcpkg, the preset builds examples so the libraries usually in examples are included in the required libraries below.
-The target is currently node and the cmake configuration builds specifically for node with native filesystem access enabled for testing purposes.
+The target is currently node; the cmake configuration enables native filesystem access for testing.

-### Dependencies

-    vcpkg install --triplet wasm32-emscripten fmt zlib libdeflate zstd lcms libjpeg-turbo libpng

 <h2><img src="logo-windows.png" alt="logo" width="80"/> Windows</h2>